cpllab/rnng-incremental/README.md

 ### References

 [1] Dyer, C., Kuncoro, A., Ballesteros, M., & Smith, N. A. (2016).
 Recurrent Neural Network Grammars.
-In Proceedings of NAACL-HLT (pp. 199-209).
+In Proceedings of NAACL-HLT.

-[2] Stern, M., Fried, D., & Klein, D. (2017, September).
+[2] Stern, M., Fried, D., & Klein, D. (2017).
 Effective Inference for Generative Neural Parsing.
-In Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing (pp. 1695-1700).
+In Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing.

-[3] Hale, J., Dyer, C., Kuncoro, A., & Brennan, J. (2018, July).
+[3] Hale, J., Dyer, C., Kuncoro, A., & Brennan, J. (2018).
 Finding syntax in human encephalography with beam search.
-In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers) (pp. 2727-2736).
+In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).